WGBH-MLA/openvault3/app/views/override/donate.md

 - Improve  our website with new features and improve functionality and discoverability of the collection
 -	Sustain Open Vault technical infrastructure so that we can continue to provide online access to the collection

-WGBH is a 501(c)(3) nonprofit organization.
+GBH is a 501(c)(3) nonprofit organization.
 All donations are tax deductible.

 On your credit card statement, you'll see your donation withdrawn by Kimbia.